Understanding Outer Optimizers in Local SGD: Learning Rates, Momentum, and Acceleration: Experiments

 \textbf{Methods} We compare three distributed methods, using different outer optimizers: SGD(lr=1) (equivalent to simple averaging of local models \citep{mcmahan2021fedavg}), Nesterov (equivalent to DiLoCo \citep{douillard23_diloc}), and ScheduleFree-SGD (SF-SGD) \citep{defazio24_road_less_sched}.
 We use SF-SGD to substitute for outer learning rate scheduling, though it still requires tuning hyperparameters.
 We also include two ``high-communication" data-parallel baselines: one with the global batch size as the local per-replica batch size used by the distributed methods, and one with the same batch size as the global batch size ($M \times$ the local per-replica batch size) used by the distributed methods.
 The latter requires either more GPUs and more thus communication, or gradient accumulation and thus more time.
 The latter also has an equal flops budget as the distributed methods.
 We tuned all our optimizers on the pretraining setting on a separate validation set .
 We also considered using SF-Nesterov, but it was hard to tune and unstable.

 \textbf{Results} \Cref{tab:hyperparameters} gives the optimal hyperparameters per scale, and \Cref{fig:pretraining_scaling} gives the perplexity curves.
+The perplexity was calculated on the C4 validation set.
 Consistent with the predictions of our theory, we found that an outer learning rate greater than $1.0$ performed best for SF-SGD and a relatively large effective outer learning rate also performed best for Nesterov; Moreover, acceleration consistently improved performance relative to the baseline Local SGD.
 In the supplementary material, we report the effect of varying the number of local steps (\Cref{sec:varying-inner-steps}), the number of clients/replicas and different ways of FLOPs allocation (\Cref{sec:pretraining_replicas}), and gradient variance (\Cref{sec:language-models-results3}).
+We also include the validation results for all the main experiments we ran in \Cref{tab:add_full_sweep,tab:add_lr_sweep,tab:add_beta_sweep}.